 Althea Mercado

-3rd-year student, Bachelor of Construction in Quantity Surveying
+Bachelor of Construction in Quantity Surveying

 “Back when I was growing up in the Philippines, I took on leadership roles in my grade school classes that required organisation and even took on the role of being the class representative for my school.
 In high school, I took an accounting class, which I came to love.
 Balancing statements and the maths involved felt very therapeutic to me.

 “Accounting was what I initially wanted to pursue at university, however I then heard about quantity surveying from a family friend who was working in the construction industry.
 After hearing about the industry from a lens of passion, I thought, ‘How can I involve myself in an industry that contributes to communities and the environment?’.
 The more I learned about what a quantity surveyor does, the more I envisioned myself becoming one.
-My love for the role has only grown throughout university as I’m learning about estimation and how integral it is to construction projects.”
+As soon as I learned that AUT had a Bachelor of Construction in Quantity Surveying, I quickly applied.
+That decision is one I’ll never regret.”

 Relevant and supportive

 “I honestly wasn’t sure how I was going to like quantity surveying, but when we started doing actual measurements on real projects I instantly felt fulfilled.
-Having experience with real projects and applying the skills I’ve learnt has helped me become confident in my skills.
+Having experience with real projects and applying the skills I learned helped me become confident in my skills.
 Because of the great courses AUT provides, I was also well-equipped to apply for a summer internship at WSP, which I ended up being chosen for.
 I felt confident going into my internship as a lot of the things I was introduced to were things I had learned in my courses.”

-“I’ve enjoyed the facilities that AUT has as I can study virtually anywhere as the campus is massive.
-Most if not all the study spaces have plugs and comfy seats, which is very handy as I’m always staying for hours doing my assignments.
-AUT also has several food stores on its campuses, which is convenient for demanding periods where I have no time to make myself food.
+“I enjoyed the facilities that AUT has as I could study virtually anywhere as the campus is massive.
+Most if not all the study spaces have plugs and comfy seats, which is very handy as I was always staying for hours doing my assignments.
+AUT also has several food stores on its campuses, which was convenient for demanding periods where I had no time to make myself food.

-“One of the challenges I had in my first year was becoming familiar with the APA 7 format for referencing.
+“One of the challenges I had in my first year was becoming familiar with the APA7 format for referencing.
 Luckily, AUT has several resources that support students with this, including the live chat from the AUT library where students can get direct help from librarians.
 To this day, I’m still using the guides the friendly librarians gave me.
 This is just one example of the many resources available to help students overcome any challenges they may face during their studies.”

 Advice for other students